symfony/symfony-docs/book/doctrine.rst

     If you click the icon, the profiler will open, showing you the exact queries that were made.

-    If you make more than 50 queries on a page, the icon will turn yellow to let you know that you are making a lot of requests to the database.
-This is only a warning and does not have any effect on the execution of further queries.
+    The icon will turn yellow if there were more than 50 queries on the page, this could indicate that something is not correct.

 Updating an Object
 ~~~~~~~~~~~~~~~~~~